dojo/docs/dojo/listen.rst

     listen(node, mouse.enter, hoverHandler);
   });

-You can also create your own extension event.
+You can also create your own extension events.
 An extension event is simply a function (or any object with a call() method) that will be called with two parameters.
 The first parameter is the target and the second is the listener.

-The module's listen function also has several properties/functions on it for additional functionality.
+The module's listen function also has several others properties/functions on it for additional functionality:

 selector function
 -----------------